madaster/madaster.github.io/no/en/building-file-enrich.md

 ---

 ## What information is shown here?
 The process of matching, of (IFC) element with a product or a material, is carried out automatically by Madaster after importing and dissecting the source file.
 It is possible that elements have not been matched, or that a wrong matching has taken place on the basis of the search criteria.
-In the LITTING screen the matching process can be checked and completed, the so-called ""enriching"" of the process.
+In the ENRICH screen the matching process can be checked and completed, the so-called ""enriching"" of the process.

 **Take notice** : Madaster strongly advises to make sure, before importing a source file, that the information in the source file matches well with the information in the selected databases/sources.
 This can be done by using the material name in the Madaster database (see [link to Madaster List of Materials] ) or by ensuring that the name in the source files matches the (own) selected database/source.